Multiple Myeloma and Palliative Care

 Other symptoms of multiple myeloma include anemia (low red blood cell count) and extreme fatigue—the kind of terrible tiredness that drains quality of life.
 There are good treatments available for both anemia and fatigue, including blood transfusions and psychostimulants.

 While chemotherapy helps your body to fight cancer, the side effects of chemotherapy can damage normal cells.
 You may experience infection, bleeding, nausea and vomiting, loss of appetite and hair loss.
 Your damaged immune system may also leave you at risk for infections such as pneumonia, shingles and urinary tract infections.
-Additional symptoms may include depression and anxiety.
+Symptoms may also include depression and anxiety.

-The team specialists will help you and your loved ones make both large and small decisions.
-They will enhance communication between you, your family and your other doctors, and help you to clarify your goals for care.
+The team will help you and your loved ones make both large and small decisions.
+They will enhance communication between you, your family and your other doctors, and they’ll help you clarify your goals for care.

 How to Get Palliative Care

-If you or a loved one is facing multiple myeloma, ask your doctor for a referral to palliative care—the earlier the better.
+If you or a loved one is facing multiple myeloma, ask your doctor for a referral to palliative care.
 You can receive palliative care in the hospital, at an outpatient clinic and sometimes at home.